-The Power Good comparator monitors the output voltage via the CSREF pin.
-The PWRGD pin is an open-drain output whose high level (when connected to a pull-up resistor) indicates that the output voltage is within the nominal limits specified in the specifications table based on the VID voltage setting.
-PWRGD will go low if the output voltage is outside of this specified range.
-PWRGD is blanked during a VID OTF event for a period of 250 $\mu s$ to prevent false signals during the time the output is changing.
+The Power-Good comparator monitors the output voltage via the CSREF pin.
+The PWRGD pin is an open-drain output whose high level (when connected to a pull-up resistor) indicates that the output voltage is within the nominal limits specified in Table 1 based on the VID voltage setting.
+PWRGD goes low if the output voltage is outside of this specified range.
+PWRGD is blanked during a VID OTF event for a period of 250 μs to prevent false signals during the time the output is changing.